inno-devops-labs/S24-core-course-labs/app_python/CI.md

 We added the Snyk CLI tool to our workflow to scan our project for vulnerabilities.

-The Snyk vulnerability scan is performed after installing project dependencies and before running tests.
+The Snyk vulnerability scan is performed in parallel to build.

 The Snyk scan results are displayed in the workflow log, and appropriate actions are taken to address any identified vulnerabilities.